dstackai/dstack/docs/installation.md

 ## AWS credentials

-When you run workflows via the `dstack` CLI, dstack provisions compute resources and saves data in your AWS account.
+When you run workflows via the `dstack` CLI, dstack provisions compute resources and saves data in a configured AWS account.

 The `dstack` CLI needs your AWS account credentials to be configured locally (e.g. in `~/.aws/credentials` or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).